 In today’s society, we know that whole grain is much better for us than processed flour.
 White flour does not contain the fiber or nutrients that whole grain flour does.
 It is therefore important to incorporate as much whole wheat flour into the diet as possible.
 I have a wonderful 100% whole wheat bread on my website that I would highly recommend.
 Today, we have chosen to mix the flour half and half, making a delicious loaf of bread slightly lighter in texture.
 You can use 100% whole wheat flour in this bread, but it will be a denser loaf of bread, so I would suggest that you start with half & half and then go from there.

 We build flavor by roasting garlic and adding fresh rosemary and a little salt.
 This is a tremendous flavor combination and creates such a fantastic savory bread.
 Use a whole bulb of garlic, cut off the top, sprinkle with a little olive oil, wrap in foil, and bake at 400F for 30 minutes.
 This totally changes the garlic’s flavor, creating a gourmet taste that is fantastic in bread.
-Remove cloves from the peel, chop, and cut into the flour before adding liquid.
+Remove cloves from the peel, chop, and cut into the bread flour before adding liquid.
 The fresh rosemary can be added as is or chopped to distribute better through the bread.
 Should you not have access to either fresh garlic or fresh rosemary, you can, in a pinch, use dried, though it is not quite the same.

 This bread is baked in a Dutch Oven, and for good reasons.
 The Dutch Oven traps the steam, giving the bread the crusty outside and the soft and tender inside.
 This method of cooking bread is quite forgiving and usually provides a most delicious loaf of bread.
 If you do not have a Dutch Oven, it may be worth the expense of getting one; I use mine a lot.
 If you do not have access to one, check out this bread recipe on my website: PHENOMENAL HOMEMADE WHOLE GRAIN BREAD

 Our favorite topping for this delicious garlic and rosemary bread is sliced avocados with a sprinkle of salt.
-It is simple, healthy, and so good.
+It is simple, healthy, and so delicious.
 It is also an excellent bread for plant-based luncheon meat.
 Click Here for my Vegan Deli Meat Recipe!

 And it is a fantastic bread to serve with pasta or salad.